ChouYuanjue/TeX-QB-Gen/README.md

 ## Background

 This project was born out of the need to earn NJU labor education hours.
-When professors require organizing question banks in TeX to earn these hours, why not adopt a faster solution?
+When professors require you to organize question banks in TeX to earn these hours, why not adopt a faster solution?

 ## Key Features